woocommerce/subscriptions-rest-api-docs/README.md

 6. run `bundle install` - shouldn't see any errors when doing this
 7. run `./deploy.sh`
 8. Check the changes at https://your_github_username.github.io/subscriptions-rest-api-docs

+## Before running `deploy.sh` ##

+Before you run the deploy script, keep in mind that the script will default to deploying to the remote repo set to origin.
+To get around this, please set your remote `origin` to your forked copy and `prospress` as the Prospress repository: `git remote set-url origin git@github.com:USERNAME/subscriptions-rest-api-docs.git`